-8.1 The law requires that where the development plan/Local Development Framework is relevant, decisions should be taken in accordance with it, unless material considerations indicate otherwise.
+8.1 The law requires that where the development plan/Local Development Framework is relevant, decisions should be taken in accordance with it, unless material planning considerations indicate otherwise.
+Members will receive training and guidance from officers as to what constitutes material planning considerations.
+In certain situations, legislation requires the Council to notify the relevant Secretary of State before granting permission contrary to the development plan.
+Officers will advise members if this process is necessary and will carry out the process.